Palestine down Philippines to secure Asian Cup finals berth

-HONG KONG : Palestine thrashed the Philippines 4-0 in Ulaanbaatar on Tuesday to book their spot at next year's Asian Cup finals, a result which also sealed qualification for six other sides at the continental championship.
+HONG KONG: Palestine thrashed the Philippines 4-0 in Ulaanbaatar on Tuesday (Jun 14) to book their spot at next year's Asian Cup finals, a result which also sealed qualification for six other sides at the continental championship.

 Goals from Saleh Chihadeh, Tamer Seyam, Mohammed Yamin and Mahmoud Abu Warda earned the Palestinians their third win in a row in Group B.